What's New with the RHLI's

 Captain The Honorable Judge William D. Parker

 The Royal Hamilton Light Infantry has lost one of its few remaining World War 2 veterans at age 102.
-Captain the Honorable Judge William D. Parker passed away peacefully in his sleep at his home in the Hearthstone On The Lake retirement residence in Burlington on September 5th.
-"Judge Parker", as he was usually known, was the oldest-known member of the RHLI.
+Captain the Honorable "Judge Parker", as he was usually known, was the oldest-known member of the RHLI.
 Click to read full story.

 OPERATION YELLOW RIBBON 2016 GALA: A TRIBUTE TO OUR SOLDIERS & THEIR FAMILIES

-The 2016 Operation Yellow Ribbon campaign will raise the necessary funds to help support two special charitable organizations, Thirteenth (XIII) Regiment Donor Advised Fund and the Canada Company Foundation.
+The 2016 Operation Yellow Ribbon campaign will raise funds to help Canada Company and its various programs as well as charities such as the Canadian Forces Morale and Welfare Services and the Hamilton Community Foundation.
 Thirteenth (XIII) Regiment Donor Advised Fund provides funds for unexpected emergencies, financial assistance, practical and moral support for our soldiers and the Regimental family that stands behind them.
 Canada Company is a charitable, non-partisan organization that serves to build the bridge between business and community leaders and the Canadian military.
 Their goal is to ensure that the men and women in our Canadian Forces receive the widest support, care and recognition that they deserve.

 The OYR Gala will be a tribute to the soldiers of the Canadian Armed Forces who have served and/or are currently serving on overseas missions such as Afghanistan, Haiti, Sudan, Congo, Iraq and Kuwait.
 As a supporter you will attend an Officers’ Mess Dinner in grand military tradition along with notable Canadian dignitaries and entertainment program.
 We invite you to pay tribute and honour those who serve our country, and sacrifice so much in order for us to enjoy our freedom.